Eurydia/notes-on-clean-programming-language/content/Cleanpedia/functions/Partial Functions.md

 ## Resolving Partial Functions

-A built-in function called `abort` from [[_content/Appendix A/StdMisc|StdMisc]] completes a function by terminating the program early.
+A built-in function called `abort` from [[Appendix A/StdMisc|StdMisc]] completes a function by terminating the program early.

 ---